buildtimetrend/python-lib/README.md

 Because the script dir is added to PATH, no path needs to be added when logging a timestamp :

-`timestamp.sh eventname`
+`timestamp.sh event_name`

 This will log the current timestamp to a file and display it on STDOUT.
 Repeat this step as much as needed.

 When finished, run

+`timestamp.sh end`

+or

 `analyse.sh`

-to analyse the logfile with timestamps and print out the results.
+which will add an `end` timestamp automatically and will analyse the logfile with timestamps and print out the results.
-It will calculate the duration between the timestamps and add them to a file with the analysed data of previous builds.
+It will calculate the duration between the timestamps and add those to a file with the analysed data of previous builds.
+When the analysis script encounters the `end` timestamp, it will stop analysing the timestamp file.

 When Keen.io is enabled, the data will be sent to your Keen.io project for analysis.

 When run on Travis CI, it will automatically add build/job related info.
 Parameter `-m native` will store data in xml format.
 It is recommended to use Keen.io to store data, see below for details.